- Download our Moving to Denmark Guide (PDF)

 Families with children will discover that the Danish government offers highly subsidised childcare for both local and expat children, as they assume both parents will be working full time.
 At these facilities, children will be cared for by professional teachers who will help them to learn Danish and general social behaviours and rules.
 The amount expats will pay for these services depends on where they live in the country.

-Local Culture in Denmark in Denmark
+Local culture in Denmark

 + PRO: Denmark has a human-oriented culture